Kwpolska/roman_numerals/README.md

 * Ruby — Ruby installed
 * Swift — Xcode installed (good luck!); the included executable *might* work on a Mac.
 (Apple would prefer people not to write CLI apps in Swift.)
 * Lua — Lua installed
+* C# — Visual Studio and the appropriate C# runtimes installed

 Public API
 ----------